-A fundamental assumption of service is that members serve in a low-income community at the sponsor's location and project site.
-Under limited circumstances, the AmeriCorps Field Office may approve a member's request to perform service with a project under a teleservice agreement where they can perform project-related duties from home.
-Members who request to serve under a teleservice arrangement under the auspices of a reasonable accommodation request are excluded from this policy, as those requests are covered under other laws and policies.
+A fundamental assumption of service is that members serve in low-income community at the sponsor's location or project site.
+VISTA members, leaders, and summer associates requesting a teleservice arrangement under the auspices of a reasonable accommodation are excluded from this policy, as those requests are covered under other laws and policies.